SamuelSwartzberg/flashcardifying_text_temp/inf.md

-inputs of type file accept an attribute accept (lol) which takes a CSL of unique file type specifiers an unique file type specfier is either a filename extension starting with a period, or a valid MIME type. valid for the file input type only, the capture attribute defines which media—microphone, video, or camera—should be used to capture a new file for upload with file upload control in supporting scenarios.
+inputs of type file accept an attribute accept (lol) which takes a CSL of unique file type specifiers an unique file type specfier is either a filename extension starting with a period, or a valid MIME type. valid for the file input type only, the capture attribute defines which media—microphone, video, or camera—should be used to capture a new file for upload with file upload control in supporting scenarios. input type file return a `FileList`, which is a linear collection of `File`s

 ######## image